junkyul/Agentics/docs/index.md

 Agentics is a lightweight, Python-native framework for building **structured and massively parallel agentic workflows** using Pydantic models and **transducible functions** .

+A **transducible function** is an LLM-powered, type-safe transformation between Pydantic models.
+Agentics lets you:

+- Define these transformations **declaratively**
+- Compose them into **pipelines**
+- Execute them at scale using an asynchronous **Map–Reduce** execution engine ⚙️

+Under the hood, Agentics is grounded in **Logical Transduction Algebra (LTA)**, a logico-mathematical formalism that guarantees:

+- ✅ Composability
+- ✅ Explainability
+- ✅ Stability of LLM-based transformations

+The result is a way to build agentic systems that are:

+- **Typed** – every step has explicit input/output schemas 📐
+- **Composable** – pipelines are built from reusable transducible functions 🧩
+- **Traceable** – outputs carry evidence back to input fields 🔍
+- **Scalable** – async `amap` / `areduce` primitives support large workloads 🚀
+- **Minimal** – no heavy orchestrators: just types, functions, and data 🪶

+Agentics code is **simple, predictable, and robust**, and is easy to embed into modern ecosystems (LangFlow, LangChain, CrewAI, MCP, etc.) 🤝.

 ---

 ## 📚 Documentation Overview